immortalbean/wingrid/docs/1 - Window creation and properties.md

 - movable: bool - (Optional) Whether the window is movable or not, helpful for animating the window through code.
 - replace: bool - (Optional) If you input a window with the same name as another, adding replace will replace it instead of causing an error.
 - caption: str - (Optional) The window's caption, without this it default's to the window's name.
-- caption_color: tuple - (Optional) The color of the window's caption.
+- caption_color: tuple[int, int, int] - (Optional) The color of the window's caption.

 **Returns:**